Lesson 4: Debugging your code

 You have to launch AutoCAD in this way so that your debugger can hook into the AutoCAD process to monitor the execution of the code you compiled into your plug-in DLL.

-If you have the Visual Basic Express Immediate window open when you do this, you will see a lot of text scrolling up that window.
+If you have the Visual Studio Community Immediate window open when you do this, you will see a lot of text scrolling up that window.
 Some of that text looks a little scary because it includes the word ‘error’.
 Don’t worry about that.
 This text is informational only – it doesn’t mean there’s a problem with AutoCAD or with your plug-in.

 Remember that the DLL you loaded in Lesson 1 was in the bin\Release folder.
 When you are building a ‘final’ version of your plug-in DLL that you want to give to your users and customers, Visual Studio will build a release version.
 Visual Studio makes various optimizations to the compiled code in a release build so that it will run faster and take up less memory.
 When you want to debug your code, Visual Studio will create a debug version of your plug-in DLL.
 The debug version isn’t optimized for speed/memory, and also includes additional information that the debugger uses to tell you about what is happening when the code runs.

 Your plug-in DLL is now ready to debug.
 But before you run your KEEPSTRAIGHT command, you have to tell the debugger you want it to stop when it is executing your code.
 You do this using a breakpoint.

 In Visual Studio Community, double-click on MyCommands.vb in the Solution Explorer to display your code and click anywhere in the line:

 Public Shared Sub ImplementOverrule()

 Then select Toggle Breakpoint from the Debug menu (or hit F9).